 Of course, there are plenty of digital nomads who simply work freelance and on-the-move within their country of origin.
 The term can mean different things to different people, but in any case, an increasing number of apps are springing up to aid those switching to a more nomadic working lifestyle.

-Whether you just need help in managing your time, want to achieve the ideal work-life balance or could do with assistance translating signs and menus in ever-changing locations, there’s an app out there for you.
+Whether you just need help in managing your time, want to achieve the ideal work-life balance or could do with assistance translating signs and menus in ever-changing locations, there’s a mobile app out there for you.
 Here are some of the categories you should be sure to check off.

 Project management apps